 Is artificial intelligence really HR’s friend?

-Can it really speed up all those monotonous HR jobs you hate to do – the ones that stop you from doing more strategic stuff?
+Can it really speed up all those HR monotonous jobs you hate to do – you know, the ones that pull you down and stop you from doing the strategic stuff?

 Better, still, can it solve some of the biggest issues some tasks still present – such as issues around perpetuating bias?